-- You may experience a metallic taste in your mouth; this will resolve itself over a period of time. - For two or three days after going home, you may experience some blood stained discharge through the pack in your ear.
-This is normal.
-You should change the cotton wool often. - Should any bleeding continue after this, please contact the department. - Put cotton wool smeared with Vaseline into the ear canal when bathing or showering. - Please keep the wound dry especially after washing.
-This helps to prevent infection.

-- If you wear glasses, be careful the arm does not irritate the wound at the back of the ear, as this can cause infection. - Do not take the packing out of your ear.
-If it becomes loose or hangs out, trim it with scissors. - An appointment will be made for you to have your stitches removed close to home one week after your operation.
-The ward staff will give you this information before you are discharged.
-If you have any problems with your wound before this, please contact your GP.
+- For two or three days after going home you may experience some blood-stained discharge through the pack in your ear, this is normal.
+You should renew the cotton wool frequently.
+Should any bleeding continue after this contact numbers documented below. - Please keep the wound dry especially after washing; this helps to prevent infection. - Put cotton wool smeared with Vaseline into the ear canal when bathing/ showering. - If you wear glasses, be careful the arm does not irritate the wound as this can cause infection. - Do not take the packing out of your ear, but if it becomes loose or hangs out, trim it with scissors. - You will be asked to attend you doctors' surgery/ health centre for the community nurse to remove the stitches from your ear one week after your operation. - If you have any problems with your wound before this contact your GP. - When you sneeze, you should keep your mouth open to reduce the pressure in your ear, which may dislodge the graft. - Do not blow your nose fiercely as this may result in dislodgement of the graft also.